deeplearningcafe/animespeechdataset/README.md

 ### Transcribe
 For speech recognition, we are using the nemo model released by reazonspeech.
 However, this module cannot be used directly on Windows.
 There are no issues when using WSL2.
 Therefore, we have included a simple script asr_api.py using FastAPI for speech recognition.

+For speech recognition, we have created a Docker image.
+This container performs speech recognition processing based on the file names.
+The generated `Annnotations` file is then saved to the host directory.
+Thanks to the use of volumes, the container saves files in the host's `data/outputs` directory.
+Since there is no need to send files to an API, the processing speed of the program is improved.

 ### Check best K for KKN
 To look for the best `n_neighbors`, just run: